Physiotherapy: Does the NDIS cover it?

 • Managing or reducing pain to help you live a more active and sociable life

-• Teaching new exercises so you can become fitter and learn a new sport.
+• Learning new exercises to help you become fitter and learn a new sport.

 Leap in! can help you achieve your goals.